Junaeid11/L2-assignment-3/README.md

 ## Introduction

-This project is a simple blogging site where users can create, edit, and delete blog posts.
-It is built using modern web technologies.
+This project is a simple blogging site where users can create, update, and delete blog posts.
+It is built using modern web technologies.I tried my best.Thank you `````Programming Hero`````

 ## Features

 - User authentication
-- Create, edit, and delete blog posts
+- Create, update, and delete blog posts
-- Comment on posts
+- admin and user role
+- Block users from admin
+- Delete any blog post from admin
-- Responsive design
+- Error handling

 ## Installation